emmogrin/oneclick-nova/README.md

 # OneClick Nova by SAINT KHEN (@admirkhen)

-> WASM + party_cli setup in one click — optimized for Termux / proot-distro Ubuntu
+> WASM + party_cli setup in one click — optimized for PC Ubuntu

 ## Run this in your terminal:
 ```bash